nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Sales
 - Technology

-#### View details of a department: `viewdepartment`
+#### View details of a department: `view-department`

 View the summarized details of a department given the name of the department.

 Details include the number of employee in that particular department, employees who are currently available, employees who are currently on leave, and a table of employees in that department with their corresponding performance ratings and availability.

-Format: `viewdepartment DEPARTMENT`
+Format: `view-department DEPARTMENT`

 Example:

-- `viewdepartment Finance` displays a brief summary of the Finance department's details on the right panel.
+- `view-department Finance` displays a brief summary of the Finance department's details on the right panel.

 This command results in one of the two cases below: